 However, she doesn’t want to serve alone.
 As the teens in the youth group receive, Kathryn teaches them to give.
 While learning is important, she believes it’s equally valuable for the teens in her group to take what they’ve learned and pass it on to others.

 “My prayer is that the lessons of Jesus stick better because they see it in action and have the opportunity to put it in action,” she said.

 The church partners with the Scott United Ministries Amen House, a local food bank.
 Here the students help sort food for the pantry and serve meals.
 Often they recognize those who come to receive food as those they sit next to in class or pass in the hallways at school.
 Putting faces with those in need allows them to show the love of God to their peers.

 “In the past, we’ve done a week-long mission trip, and some of the students are able to get involved, but not all are able to go on an out-of-state trip,” Kathryn said.
 “We want to give every student the opportunity to serve.”

-Kathryn is pursuing her master of divinity degree at Asbury Theological Seminary and expects to graduate in 2019.
+Kathryn graduated in 2019 with her master of divinity degree at Asbury Theological Seminary.

 Prepare for the Call